Financial

 Net Income = Income - Tax

-Copy a scenario, then tweak inputs to match your case.
+Review a ready-made income tax calculator scenario, copy it, then tweak inputs to match your case.

 Example